New Dorp High School

-New Dorp High School, commonly referred to as New Dorp or NDHS, is a public school in New Dorp on the East Shore of the New York City borough of Staten Island in the New Dorp neighborhood.
+New Dorp High School, commonly referred to as New Dorp or NDHS, is a public school on the East Shore of the New York City borough of Staten Island in the New Dorp neighborhood.
 The school is administered by the New York City Department of Education.
 The school is located at 465 New Dorp Lane next to Miller Field, an army airport turned park, which extends to the Lower New York Bay.
 New Dorp High School is located in Region 7, which encompasses all of Staten Island and portions of southwest Brooklyn.

 History

-New Dorp High School was originally located in a smaller building, which is now Staten Island Technical High School.
-Established in 1937, local officials had planned for a high school in the area as early as 1922, per the Staten Island Advance’s archives.
-Due to the growing population in the area, the school was moved to its current, larger building in 1982.
+New Dorp High School was originally located in a smaller campus on Clawson Street.
+Established in 1937, local officials had planned for a high school in the area as early as 1922, per the Staten Island Advance's archives.
 This building, built on land deeded from Miller Field, follows the NYC public school architecture trends of the time, with long bricks covering the entire building, and an institutional appearance that has led to misinformation that the school building was once a hospital or a prison.
 On the inside, the design is very similar to schools on Staten Island from the 1950s onward, with the same tiling and doors as most public elementary, middle, and high schools in that date range.
 Its division into four wings helps organize the smaller learning communities, and its layout promotes speedy arrival to classes.

+Due to the growing population in the area, the school was moved to its current, larger building in 1982.
+The Clawson Street campus was taken over by the engineering program of Ralph R. McKee Vocational and Technical High School, which eventually spun off to become Staten Island Technical High School in 1988.

 New Dorp has had many programs over the years, from the defunct classical guitar ensemble, marching band, and Spectrum magazine to the current SING Musical Theater competition, Black Box Theatre, International Festival, the ever-popular Comic-Con, and the annual Spring Musical.
-For over 80 years, students have taken part in Chorus class, and participated in the school’s yearbook, Argonaut.
+For over 80 years, students have taken part in Chorus class, and participated in the school's yearbook, Argonaut.

 In 2015, filming for the movie Nerve, starring Emma Roberts, took place in parts of the school and football field.